teikei/teikei/README.md

 ## Known issues

 - On Ubuntu there might be an issue running `bundle install`.
 There is a dependency for `libcrypto.so.0.9.8`.
 To circumvend the problem install `libssl0.9.8`.
 - Because of an issue with Backbone/Marionette, the project is currently not compatible with npm3.
+It's recommended to use node version 4.2.6, which is the latest version that included npm2.

 ## Authors & contributors